Castletown House: Access and rights of way

+Access by pedestrians is possible from one end of Celbridge's main street, along the former half-mile main drive, lined with lime trees.
+Access by car is, since 2007, from the north beside junction 6 of the N4 / M4 motorway, with car parking near the house.
+In September 2023, it was announced that the vehicular entrance, and both main and disabled car parking areas, would be closing, due to disagreement between the State agency managing Castletown and the new owners of much of the remaining land, leading to active local protests.

+An informal footpath runs along the river Liffey, and a second path runs from the house towards Leixlip, passing the gate lodge designed by Batty Langley.

 Current activities

 Castletown House has opened its doors to various academic and artistic organisations.
 The first arts organisation to take up residency at Castletown House in 2007 was The Performance Corporation, a site-specific theatre company.
 The company operates an office from the premises as well as running rehearsals for their productions and hosting an annual international cross-artform residency programme, the "SPACE Programme".

 The OPW-Maynooth University Archive and Research Centre was launched by President Mary McAleese in November 2008.
 It was established to facilitate the care and study of archives and other sources dealing with the history of Irish estates, their houses and inhabitants.
 It also facilitates research in the decorative arts.
 This facility marks an exciting new collaboration between the Office of Public Works and Maynooth University.
 The Archive and Research Centre is located on the second floor of Castletown House.

-As 2018, a weekly parkrun was taking place in the parklands of Castletown house on Saturdays.